Shunning Meaning in Religions

 But, it’s not a punishment.
 Oh, no. The Thought Company explains that “Excommunication is the gravest penalty that the Church can impose on a baptized Catholic, but it is imposed out of love for both the person and the Church.”

 It’s kind of a “time out” so the transgressor can think about what they’ve done wrong.
 They are denied the sacraments, which means to a devout Catholic that they are going to hell when they die.
-However, through confession the excommunicated person can return to the bosom of the church and avoid the terrible fate of not going to heaven.
+However, through confession, the excommunicated person can return to the bosom of the church and avoid the terrible fate of not going to heaven.

 Pope Gregory VII excommunicated the Holy Roman Emperor Henry IV three times in the 12th century.
-On one occasion he got the excommunication lifted by standing in snow outside a castle in northern Italy for three days while barefoot.
+On one occasion he got the excommunication lifted by standing in the snow outside a castle in northern Italy for three days while barefoot.
 His penance also included wearing a hair shirt and fasting.

-“Being sent to Coventry” is a British expression meaning ostracism.
-The person is treated as though she or he don’t exist.
+- “Being sent to Coventry” is a British expression meaning ostracism.
+The person is treated as though she or he doesn’t exist.
 The origin of the phrase is obscure and might be traced to the Civil War when Oliver Cromwell overthrew the English monarchy.
 The story is that Cromwell sent captured royalists to be imprisoned in Coventry in 1648, where the locals refused to acknowledge their presence.

 - “I Was Raised a Jehovah’s Witness.
 When I Left the Faith, My Family and Community Shunned Me.”
 Amber Scorah, Globe and Mail, June 9, 2019.